|Ordered||15 Aug 1940|

 |Successes||No ships sunk or damaged|

-Raised in August 1942 and returned to service on 31 May, 1943 as a training boat.
+Raised on 18 August 1942, repaired at the Holmwerft in Danzig and returned to service on 31 May 1943 as a training boat.

 Men lost from the boat